lucee/lucee-docs/docs/04.guides/04.cookbooks/57.mail_listeners/page.md

 - application wide, via [[tag-application]] i.e. `Application.cfc`
 - per [[tag-mail]] tag (listeners defined in listener attribute overwrites any mail listener defined in the [[tag-application]])

-we can also change some data in the listener, by returning a struct containing the following keys from the before function: from, to, bcc, replyTo, failTo, subject (ex: <code>{from:"modified@lucee.org", to:"modifiedto@lucee.org"}</code>)
+You can change the arguments (content) of an email in via the `before` listener method, by returning a modified arguments struct, which has the following keys:

+- from
+- to,
+- bcc
+- replyTo
+- failTo
+- subject (ex: <code>{from:"modified@lucee.org"
+- to:"modifiedto@lucee.org"}</code>)

 A Mail Listener is a component with two methods, `before()` and `after()`.
 You can have other methods in your listener component, but Lucee will only call these two.